mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 The `ccoctl` provides all the flexibility to build your solution if you are operating in a more restrictive environment.

-A few ideas for the next step using `ccoctl` utility:
+A few ideas for the next step using the `ccoctl` utility:
 - create a CloudFront Distribution to expose the JWKS
 - centralize the OIDC files management by creating a generic CloudFront Distribution and S3 Bucket to store JwKS files from different clusters.
 - create a custom DNS name to host the OIDC endpoint using CloudFront Distribution and ACM (Certification Manager)